Book of Daniel: Influence

-Daniel belongs not only to the religious tradition but also to the wider Western intellectual and artistic heritage.
+The Book of Daniel belongs not only to Judeo-Christian and Islamic religious tradition but also to the wider Western intellectual and artistic heritage.
 It was easily the most popular of the prophetic books for the Anglo-Saxons, who nevertheless treated it not as prophecy but as a historical book, "a repository of dramatic stories about confrontations between God and a series of emperor-figures who represent the highest reach of man".
-Isaac Newton paid special attention to it, Francis Bacon borrowed a motto from it for his work Novum Organum, Baruch Spinoza drew on it, its apocalyptic second half attracted the attention of Carl Jung, and it inspired musicians from medieval liturgical drama to Darius Milhaud and artists including Michelangelo, Rembrandt and Eugène Delacroix.
+Isaac Newton paid special attention to it, Francis Bacon borrowed a motto from it for his 1620 work Novum Organum, Baruch Spinoza drew on it, its apocalyptic second half attracted the attention of Carl Jung, and it has inspired musicians – from medieval liturgical drama to Darius Milhaud – and artists – including Michelangelo, Rembrandt and Eugène Delacroix.